Society

 Those who live with and care for a child under one year of age may take childcare leave.
 In addition, those who meet certain conditions may take childcare leave for the required number of days until the child reaches the age of two.

-Employees who are taking care of a child who has not yet started elementary school may take up to five days (10 days for two or more children) of unpaid leave per year, in addition to annual paid leave, for the child’s injury, illness, immunization, medical checkups, etc.
+Employees who are taking care of a child up to the end of the third grade of elementary school may take up to five days (10 days for two or more children) of unpaid leave per year, in addition to annual paid leave, for the child’s injury, illness, immunization, medical checkups, etc.

 Up to three days of special paid leave in the event of the birth of a child by a spouse.